-Leading global marketers are using analytics and Big Data to add greater predictive accuracy to their marketing strategies by mining the massive customer data sets they’ve accumulated over decades of serving customers.
+Leading global marketers are using CRM analytics software and Big Data to add greater predictive accuracy to their marketing strategies by mining the massive customer data sets they’ve accumulated over decades of serving customers.
 This strategy has been particularly effective in improving omnichannel and multichannel customer experiences — two areas that are challenging to orchestrate without customer insight from analytics.

-- The most popular method of analyzing customer data is using dashboards (76%) followed by ad-hoc analysis and exploration (57%), as well as using dashboard authoring tools (55%) to create new reports.
+The most popular method of analyzing customer data is using dashboards (76 percent), followed by ad-hoc analysis and exploration (57 percent), as well as using dashboard authoring tools (55 percent) to create new reports.

-- Biopharmaceutical companies are successfully combining predictive and geo-analytics-based apps to gain new insights into how their selling strategies can be improved.
-The biopharmaceutical industry is known for being channel-centric, complex and costly to produce and sell products in.
+The biopharmaceutical industry is known for being channel-centric, complex, and costly to produce and sell products in.
 As a result of these challenges, biopharmaceutical providers are combining predictive and geo-analytics-based apps to gain new insights into how they can sell more efficiently, gain new customers and drive growth.
 The Boston Consulting Group (BCG) found that biopharmaceutical companies are successfully using predictive and geo-analytics to fine-tune regional selling strategies and improve distribution channel sales performance.
-BCG’s study found that biopharma companies typically spend 20% to 30% of their revenues on selling, general and administrative expenses.
-If these companies could more accurately align their selling and go-to-market strategies with regions and territories that had the greatest sales potential, go-to-market costs would drop, and sales would grow faster than forecasted.
+BCG’s study found that biopharma companies typically spend 20 to 30 percent of their revenues on selling, general and administrative expenses.
+If these companies could more accurately align their selling and go-to-market strategies with regions and territories that had the greatest sales potential, go-to-market costs would drop and sales would grow faster than forecasted.

-The future of CRM is being defined today by new, agile application interfaces that can be customized for each sales and marketing team member’s needs.
+The future of customer relationship management technology is being defined today by new, agile application interfaces that can be customized for each sales and marketing team member’s needs.
 Cloud platforms and their support for common user interfaces and usability standards are streamlining the customization of screens in CRM apps, making it possible to add or change fields within minutes.
 It no longer takes weeks or months to modify a CRM systems’ screens or workflows; it can be done in minutes by a cloud platform and application administrators.

 This is one of the main catalysts that continue to drive the adoption of cloud-based CRM applications.
 The flexibility of customizing CRM applications to match how sales and marketing teams work, rather than the reverse, is revolutionizing CRM and fueling its continued growth.

 CRM will continue to outpace overall enterprise software growth, as the plethora of technologies and strategies they support have a direct contribution to revenue growth.
 Not to mention, they can be measured by new customer acquisition and gross margin growth.
 Due to all of these factors, the future of CRM is among the brightest in all of enterprise and cloud-based software.